awsdocs/aws-lambda-developer-guide/doc_source/invocation-scaling.md

 + `ProvisionedConcurrencySpilloverInvocations`
 + `ProvisionedConcurrencyUtilization`

-For more information, see [Working with AWS Lambda Function Metrics](monitoring-metrics.md)\.
+For more information, see [Working with AWS Lambda function metrics](monitoring-metrics.md)\.